go-monk/htmx-and-templ/README.md

 Before sending the page to the browser (or other HTTP client), we replace `{{.Paragraph}}` in data from the `page.html` with the current time.
 Cool!

 However, to refresh the time, we need to reload the whole page.
 What if we don’t want to do that?
-What if we want to refresh **just part of the page** — the variable part?
-This is called **AJAX** (Asynchronous JavaScript and ~~XML~~ — it’s mostly JSON these days) in web parlance.

-AJAX allows your web page to communicate with the server **without a full reload**.
+What if we want to refresh just part of the page — the variable part?
+This is called AJAX (Asynchronous JavaScript and ~~XML~~ — it’s mostly JSON these days) in web parlance.
+AJAX allows your web page to communicate with the server without a full reload.
 It's commonly used in modern web apps for smooth, dynamic user experiences.

----

 # 3) HTMX

 Enter HTMX.
 Finally.

-**HTMX** simplifies AJAX-like behavior using just HTML attributes — no JavaScript required!
+HTMX simplifies AJAX-like behavior using just HTML attributes — no JavaScript required!

 First, add these into `page.html`: